 More summer jam recipes you should try!

-I have so many more wonderful jam recipes for you to enjoy, here are just a few of them!
+I have so many more wonderful jam recipes for you to enjoy, here are just a few!

 - Fig Jam